tardate/LittleArduinoProjects/README.md

-# 403 Little Electronics and Arduino Projects
+# 404 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/pips](./BoldportClub/pips) - rolling the BoldportClub Pips (Project #23) - a classic Elektor die circuit using the CD4060 ripple counter.
+> Latest addition:sparkles: [Arza-matron](./Kraft/arzamatron) - whipping together a simple sound-activated party decoration with the other half of the Fretboard guitar some LED strips.

 Just my collection of electronics projects, many involving an Arduino in one way or another.